To many kids, sharks are some of the coolest creatures in the ocean! At the top of many of those lists is the deadly great white shark.

 Ocean Ideas For Kids

-The summer is a great time to learn about the ocean!
-There are so many fun activities, crafts, and printables that can help young kids learn and have a blast at the same time.
+Summer is the perfect time to learn about the underwater world with some ocean study units!
+There are so many fun and simple crafts, printables, and activities that can help young kids learn and have a blast at the same time.

 Read on below for our favorite ideas!